• Alternate Text

 The outdoor showcase features 50 large-scale works created by artists from around the world, all centered on themes of inclusion, kindness and respect.

-As the service, Embracing Our Differences President and CEO Sarah Wertheimer and board chair Judge Charles Williams explained what motivated their team to bring this free art exhibition to the Sarasota community.
+As the service, Embracing Our Differences President and CEO Sarah Wertheimer and board chair Judge Charles Williams explained the motivation behind the free art exhibition.

 "We are truly an education organization, and that's where we spend the majority of our time, energy and resources," Wertheimer said.
 "We use the art to help teach about these vital messages."